|

 media and political processes; the laws of history; Western geopolitics; and

 the political history of the West.
-Francisco
+The

 story behind Historical and Investigative Research |